rantahar/introduction-to-mpi/_episodes/01-introduction.md

 >
 {: .challenge}

+> ## MPI on HPC
+>
+> HPC clusters typically have more than one version of MPI available, so you may need
+> to tell it which one you want to use before it will give you access to it.
+>
+> Typically, a command like `module load mpi` will give you access to an MPI library,
+> but ask a helper or consult your HPC facility's documentation if you're not sure how
+> to use MPI on a particular cluster.
+{: .callout}

 Just running a program with `mpirun` starts several copies of it.
 The number of copies is decided by the `-n` parameter.
 In the example above, the program does not know it was started by mpirun